Nature Poetry and the Human World

 the same time.

-In the end, of course, both of these activities -- writing nature poetry
+In the end, both of these activities -- writing nature poetry

 ways we create a human world (as the late literary critic Northrop Frye